sloway/book-movie_rating_service/README.md

-# book-movie_rating_service
+# virtualConcert

-This repo is for clone coding for book movie rating service
+Sample React App for concert co-viewing with video chat